 Repeat on the other side.

-4. Challenge your entire core with a forearm plank: Get into a push-up position but bend your arms so that your weight is on your forearms.
+This move challenges your entire core: Get into a push-up position but bend your arms so that your weight is on your forearms.
 Your elbows should be directly under your shoulders.

 Keep your body in a straight line from your head to your heels, your abs and glutes tight and strong.